tdawes93/restaurant-budget/README.md

 # Restaurant Management App
-This website was built to give users the ability to create bookings, view the total number of bookings and calculate the number of staff required per day for a restaurant.
+This app was built to give users the ability to create bookings, view the total number of bookings and calculate the number of staff required per day for a restaurant.

 This app was made as the fulfillment of the Milestone Project 3 for the Full-Stack Software Development Course provided by Code Institute.
 It was made using Python and deployed on Heroku using Code Institue's mock terminal.